SYLVAIN CREMERS, Oboe

-He began his higher musical studies at the Royal Music Conservatory of Liège where he successively obtains the First prize of oboe (class of Mr. Yves Leroy) with the highest distinction, the First prize for chamber music and finally he obtained the Soloist diploma of oboe with the greatest distinction.
+He began his advanced musical studies at the Royal Music Conservatory of Liège where he was awarded the First prize of oboe (class of Mr. Yves Leroy) as well as the First prize for chamber music, both with greatest distinction.
+He graduated as earned the “Diplome Supérieur” of oboe with the greatest distinction.

-In addition, he perfected himself at the “Musikhochschule” of Cologne as well as with Mr. Jean- Louis Capezzali in Paris.
+He continued with postgraduated studies at the “Musikhochschule” of Cologne as well as with Mr. Jean- Louis Capezzali in Paris.

-Winner of the National Competition Axion Classics (“Pro ci Vitate”) of Belgium, he also participated in the international competitions of Munich (ARD) and Bayreuth (Pacem in Terris).
+Winner of the National Competition Axion Classics (“Pro ci Vitate”) of Belgium, he also excelled at the International Competition of Munich (ARD) and Bayreuth (Pacem in Terris).

 Since 1994 and without interruption, he has held the position of first principal oboe of the Royal Philharmonic Orchestra of Liège.
 He has performed all over Europe, Asia and Latin America and playing with world-class conductors and top-level soloists.

 He has made numerous recordings for CD as well as broadcast for TV Mezzo Live and Medici tv.

 Sylvain Cremers collaborates with otherorchestras and ensembles such as the National Orchestra of Belgium, the Wallonia Chamber Orchestra, the Sinfonietta Köln, the Charlemagne Orchestra.
 He is also regularly invited to play at the prestigious “Queen Elisabeth International Competition of Belgium”, “Mozart Festival” etc.